 certificates for each node.

-For each node, generate a certificate pair signed by the certificate authority:
+For each node, master or slave, generate a certificate pair signed by the certificate authority:

 Take the resulting NODE_NAME.key and NODE_NAME.crt files that were